In Sputnik’s Orbit

 • The AC extracted almost exactly 10 gallons of water per day from the air.
 If we had to, we could have run it through a filter for drinking.

 • I did run into a problem during the previous storm that I finally figured out this time: like most modern generators, this one have a fuel tank vent designed to equalize the air pressure inside the tank.
 Mine doesn’t work, so as the generator burns gasoline, the air pressure inside the tank can drop enough to kill the engine.
-Leaving the gas can loose solved the problem, but the valve need to be replaced.
+Leaving the gas can loose solved the problem, but the valve needs to be replaced.
 I’m not 100% certain there is really a good reason to have that valve instead of the little breath hole that small engine gas caps had for a century, but whatever–technology marches on, right?

 Lessons